ProCoderShekhar/bulwark7/replit.md

 ## Overview

-This is a full-stack web application that displays a competitive leaderboard for gambling wagering data sourced from the Rainbet API.
+This is a full-stack web application that displays a competitive leaderboard for gambling wagering data sourced from the Roobet API.
 The application features a modern React frontend with a professional blue metallic theme, an Express.js backend, and PostgreSQL database integration using Drizzle ORM.
-The leaderboard runs monthly competitions from the 23rd of each month to the 23rd of the following month, displaying player rankings based on total wager amounts with corresponding prize structures.
+The leaderboard runs monthly competitions from the 25th of each month to the 25th of the following month, displaying player rankings based on weighted wager amounts with corresponding prize structures.

 ## System Architecture